Actifio/AGMPowerCLI/UsageExamples.md

 1891437 2023-03-15 06:00:14 1436920
 ```

 Once we have assembled the three mandatory pieces of information we can assemble our command.
-This is the same command using three different ways to specify the target host.
-You only need to use one of them!
+Below we use the same command using three different ways to specify the target host.
+You only need to use one of these commands!
 ```
 New-AGMLibGCEMountExisting -srcid 4368 -imageid 1905435 -hostname windows New-AGMLibGCEMountExisting -srcid 4368 -imageid 1905435 -hostid 1436920